 Nick Watney, Ryan Moore, Bill Haas, Dustin Johnson, Kevin Kisner, Keegan Bradley, Webb Simpson, Rickie Fowler, Bud Cauley,

-Peter Uihlein, Kyle Stanley, Russell Henley, Patrick Reed, Brooks Koepka, Justin Thomas, Jordan Spieth, Viktor Hovland, Matthew Wolff, Sahith Theegala, Angela Stanford, Lorena Ochoa, Natalie Gulbis, Gerina Piller, Brittany Lang, Stacy Lewis, Jane Park, Azahara Munoz, Lizette Salas, Austin Ernst, Danielle Kang and Alison Lee.
+Peter Uihlein, Kyle Stanley, Russell Henley, Patrick Reed, Brooks Koepka, Justin Thomas, Jordan Spieth, Viktor Hovland, Matthew Wolff, Sahith Theegala, Angela Stanford, Lorena Ochoa, Natalie Gulbis, Gerina Piller, Brittany Lang, Stacy Lewis, Jane Park, Azahara Munoz, Lizette Salas, Austin Ernst, Danielle Kang, Alison Lee, Jennifer Kupcho and Maria Fassi.

 Other PING Guide readers who turned professional instead of playing college golf include Sean O'Hair, Kevin Na, Cristie Kerr, Christina Kim, Brittany Lincicome, Paula Creamer, Morgan Pressel, Inbee Park, Michele Wie, Vicky Hurst, Jessica Korda, Lexi Thompson, Brooke Henderson, Angel Yin and Nelly Korda.

 The PING Guide contains vital help for junior golfers who want to continue their golf career at the collegiate level.
 It includes information on every scholarship and non-scholarship golf program in the U.S. (more than 1,200 colleges and community colleges), and it answers the questions facing college-bound students on subjects including: